Down to the wire: Max Verstappen fights to the finish in F1 title race

 After making a clean get away at the start, Verstappen led into the first corner and wasn't challenged after that.
 The team ensured perfect pit stops and he drove away to win the Grand Prix by 12.594s from Piastri.
 It wasn't quite enough to bring home the title, as Norris's third place secured him a maiden title by just two points, but both Verstappen and Oracle Red Bull Racing delivered a perfect weekend to make it as close as it was.

-“We didn’t win the championship, okay, that happens, that’s life and it’s not something that I’ll be too sad about.
-I mean, life goes on, said the 28-year-old to F1.com.
+“We didn’t win the championship, OK, that happens, that’s life and it’s not something that I’ll be too sad about.
+I mean, life goes on," said the 28-year-old to F1.com.
 "Today has been a lot of fun, especially winning the race in such a dominant way.
 We had an incredible weekend and did everything as best as we could, so ultimately I feel good today.

 "For Lando this is something very special and I hope he enjoys it a lot.
 The first Championship win is the most emotional one and it is something you dream of since you were a little kid.
 His family are here and I hope he enjoys tonight with his team."